kostaslamo/node-react/README.md

 ### Local development

 - `npm install` inside server and client directories.
-- If in Mac OS or Linux execute `bash runServerClientDev.sh`.
-Alternatively you can run `npm run start-dev` inside server directory to statrt up the server and `npm start` inside client, to start up the client in development mode.
+- To start the application, if in Mac OS or Linux execute `bash runServerClientDev.sh`.
+Alternatively run `npm run start-dev` inside server directory to start up the server and `npm start` inside client, to start up the client in development mode.
 - Client uses `create-react-app` server with hot reload on changes and server uses `nodemon` for server reloading on code changing.
-- You can create `.env` files and pass environment variables in both server and client ([React's custom environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables/)).
+- Create `.env` files and pass environment variables in both server and client ([React's custom environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables/)).

 ### Production built
-- You can containerize the application for deploying it in production servers.
-- Running `docker-compose up --build` will build the client and server images and then run them inside a container.
+- Running `docker-compose up --build` will build the client and server docker images, and then run them inside a container.
 - `docker-compose.yml` requires the `server-prod-variables.env` environment variables file which should be created before running `docker-compose up`.

 A simple template of that file could be:
 ```
 NODE_ENV=production
 PORT=8080